thaddavis/crewai_and_agentops_script/video_script/2/6_update_crew_py_file.md

 ## Update the `crew.py` file

-Now that we have our updated config, let's reference it properly in our crew...
+Now that we have our updated config, let's reference it properly in our crew.py file aka our crew class...

 - songwriter
 - producer